 Corsica is termed the 'Mountain of the Mediterranean', full of Dante-esque rock formations, cliffs, and lakes alternating with vast, rolling plateaus.
 In the heart you will discover nature-filled setting of villages with robust stone houses.

-These neighbouring islands found west of Italy are separated by a short ferry ride, hence they come together offering superb riding conditions with fabulous climbs and spectacular oceanside delights.
+These neighbouring islands found west of Italy are separated by a short ferry ride, hence they come together offering superb riding conditions with fabulous climbs and spectacular ocean side delights.

-“It was a very Corsican wine and you could dilute it by half with water and still receive its message.” _____________________ Ernest Hemingway, A Moveable Feast
+“It was a very Corsican wine and you could dilute it by half with water and still receive its message.”

 Main Attractions

-CLIMBS Val d'Ese 1,609m Col de Vergio 1,478m Col de Bavella 1,240m
+Col de Vergio 1,478m

-EPIC RIDES The Emerald Coast (Sardinia) Cap Corse (Corsica) Monte Cinto (Corsica)
+The Emerald Coast (Sardinia)

 A great mix of cruisy coastal rides, rolling hills and challenging climbs (especially in Corsica).
 These islands offer a good variation of terrain and plenty of options.
-These islands are best ridden in April, May, June, September and October (avoid July and August due to summer holidays!)
-The weather is consistent on both islands and you can even get a swim in May!

 Famous Events